dafer45/TBTK/doc/Tutorials.md

 		return 0;
 	}
 ```
-We here note the use of paris of functions of the form
+We here note the use of pairs of functions of the form
 ```cpp
 	UnitHandler::setEnergyUnit(UnitHandler::EnergyUnit::meV);
 	UnitHandler::setEnergyScale(1);
 ```
 Together these two calls tells TBTK that any other value corresponding to an energy that is entered into the code should be understood to be in units of 1 meV.
 That is, these two lines defines the natural energy scale for the problem to be 1meV.
-Had we instead passed for example 13606 to the second function call, then every number E passed to a TBTK function that corresponds to an energy would have been interpretted to mean 13606E meV.
+Had we instead passed for example 13606 to the second function call, then every number E passed to a TBTK function that corresponds to an energy would have been interpreted to mean 13606E meV.

 ## Specifying parameters
 The next step in our calculation is to setup variables containing the relevant parameters for the problem.